On the Dirichlet problem for the degenerate $k$-Hessian equation: Introduction

 The rest of the paper is organized as follows.
 Section 2 presents preliminary results.
-Section 3 establishes the global $C^{1}$ estimate and the boundary second-order tangential and tangential-normal estimates (Theorem \ref{thm1.5}).
-Section 4 reduces the estimate of second-order derivatives to the boundary (Theorem \ref{thm1.2}).
-Section 5 is devoted to the \textit{weakly interior estimate}, namely Theorem \ref{thm1.1}.
-Section 6 develops the \textit{boundary estimate in terms of the interior one} to finish Theorems \ref{thm1.3} and \ref{thm1.4}.
-Section 7 solves problem \eqref{eqn1.12} for the Monge-Amp{\`e}re equation under the optimal condition, namely Theorem \ref{thm1.10}.
-The Appendix (Section 8) contains auxiliary lemmas.
+Section 3 establishes the global $C^{1}$ estimate and the boundary second-order tangential and tangential-normal estimates, and reduces the estimate of second-order derivatives to the boundary.
+Section 4 deals with the Monge-Amp{\`e}re equation under the optimal condition, proving Theorem \ref{thm10.1}.
+Section 5 is devoted to the \textit{weakly interior estimate}.
+Section 6 develops the \textit{boundary estimate in terms of the interior one} to finish Theorem \ref{thm10.3}.

-In this paper, the dependence of constants on dimension $n$ and the number $k$ in \eqref{eqn1.1} is omitted, and a constant depending only on $n$ and $k$ is called universal.
-This section ends by listing some notations.
+Throughout the paper, the dependence of constants on the dimension $n$ and the number $k$ in \eqref{eqn1.1} is omitted, and a constant depending only on $n$ and $k$ is called universal.
+This section ends with a list of notations.

 \textbf{Notation.}

 1. $e_{i}=(0,\dots,1,\dots,0)$ denotes the $i$-th standard coordinate vector.

 2. $x'=(x_{1},\dots,x_{n-1})$ and $x=(x',x_{n})$.